Less Common: Chronic appendicitis occurs less frequently than acute appendicitis.

-Appendicitis is an infection or inflammation of the appendix, a small tube-shaped organ attached to the large intestine.
-The exact cause of appendicitis is not always clear, but there are several factors that can contribute to its development:
+Appendicitis is an infection or inflammation of the appendix, a small tube attached to the large intestine.
+Its exact cause is unclear, but factors like blockage, infection, or digestive tract issues can contribute to its development, leading to pain and complications.

-Lymphoid hyperplasia refers to the abnormal increase in the number of lymphoid cells or tissues, which are part of the immune system.
-This condition can occur in response to infection, inflammation, or certain immune responses.
-The lymphoid tissues, which include the lymph nodes, spleen, and mucosa-associated lymphoid tissues (such as the tonsils and Peyer’s patches), become enlarged as a result
+Lymphoid hyperplasia is the abnormal increase of lymphoid cells or tissues, part of the immune system.
+It occurs due to infection, inflammation, or immune responses, causing enlargement of lymph nodes, spleen, or mucosa-associated lymphoid tissues like tonsils and Peyer’s patches.

 Parasites are organisms that live on or inside another organism (the host) and benefit at the host’s expense.
 They can cause a variety of diseases and health problems, depending on the type of parasite and the affected body system.